crashfrog/Raspi-Weather-Station-Housing/readme.md

 ### Assembly instructions
 ![spinner_assembly](assemblies/spinner_assembly.png)

-spinner_stl();
 Press-fit the skate bearing into the anemometer spinner.
 Epoxy or glue the magnet into the magnet void.

 ![spinner_assembled](assemblies/spinner_assembled.png)